SSWConsulting/SSW.Rules.Content/rules/replying-in-the-same-medium/rule.md

 ### Replying to multiple mediums

-If some chases you up on IM about an email... when you finish the task you should reply on both mediums.
+If someone chases you up on IM about an email... when you finish the task you should reply on **both** mediums.
+E.g. "Done - see email"

-### Replying with PBI link
+### Replying with a PBI link

-If someone sends an email/IM that was [converted to a PBI](/turn-emails-into-work-items), you should still reply with the link, so everyone knows where to follow up.
+If someone sends an email that you [converted to a PBI](/turn-emails-into-work-items), you should reply to the email with the PBI link, so everyone knows where to follow up.